triangledirt/books/The pocket guide to TRANS! people, places, and things.md

 ## 44

 It’s been interesting to watch as large swaths of the LGBT internet have either labeled me a villain or a hero—in reality, I’m neither.
 I do a lot of what I do for the LGBT kids—for free—I don’t expect payment or recognition.
 Isn’t it sad that often, I—the internet star—am the only person in their lives telling them nice things?
 We should fix this.
-I ain’t ashamed of my body but if someone demanded nudes of me I’d send them a pic of a fucking lamprey eel *\\#NationalSendYourManNudesDay Every day is #NationalSendYourManNudesDay around here. @papertrash spends the entire day railing against send your man nudes day on Twitter*—*she just likes to be set against something*—*beyond a reasonable statement of critique, she appears to get off on complaining and opposing what she thinks is unjust (even as it may be!)*—*!!*
+I ain’t ashamed of my body but if someone demanded nudes of me I’d send them a pic of a fucking lamprey eel—#NationalSendYourManNudesDay?
+Every day is #NationalSendYourManNudesDay around here. @papertrash spends the entire day railing against send your man nudes day on Twitter*—*she just likes to be set against something*—*beyond a reasonable statement of critique, she appears to get off on complaining and opposing what she thinks is unjust (even as it may be!)*—*!!*

 ## 45